COALAIP/specs/README.md

 steps:

 1. Register their Party identifier on a global registry;
-1. Register their Creation on a global registry and link it to their Party identifier;
+1. Register their Creation as a Work on a global registry and link it to their Party identifier;
-1. Register Manifestations to the Creation on a global registry;
+1. Register Manifestations to the Work on a global registry;
 1. Register any number of Rights tailored to interested Parties on a global registry; and
 1. Register RightAssignments to assign these Rights to interested Parties.